 2020 Grammy Awards: Meet the Country + Americana General Field Nominees

-When the nominees for the 2020 Grammy Awards was revealed on Wednesday morning (Nov.
-20), several country and Americana artists made the list -- and not just in the country-specific categories.
+When the nominees for the 2020 Grammy Awards were revealed in late November, several country and Americana artists made the list -- and not just in the country-specific categories.
 Five stars from the format also showed up in the running for the "general field" categories: Record of the Year, Album of the Year, Song of the Year and Best New Artist.

 The uptick in country-leaning general field nominees is a continuing trend from 2019, a year that also saw five country artists included in those categories.
 Brandi Carlile, Maren Morris, Luke Combs, Margo Price and Kacey Musgraves all netted nods for awards that weren't country-specific at last year's Grammys.
 Musgraves' inclusion was especially memorable, as she went on to win all four of the awards she was up for, including the all-genre trophy for Album of the Year (for her 2018 release, Golden Hour).